HL7/fhir-saner/input/pagecontent/measure_group_covid19_deaths.md

 which is likely being counted.
 The SNOMED slice can be used to provide a more fine grained code to describe the resource (e.g. a specific condition, medication, type of encounter, patient, practitioner, et cetera), and might be a code found or used to find resources based on the code field associated with it.
 This information is descriptive, rather than semantically exact content.
-It is meant to convey information to an implementor, rather than to automated systems.
+It is meant to convey information to an implementer, rather than to automated systems.
 ```
  ** with extension[subject] do
  *** valueCodeableConcept.coding[ResourceType] = http://hl7.org/fhir/resource-types#Patient